bcms/utils/client/README.md

 const entries = await client.entries.getAll('my-template-name-or-id');
 ```

-Common question that we are get is how to query entries.
-Currently, we do not
+A common question we get is how to query entries.
+You can filter them manually, for example:
-have native support for querying Entries, therefore you will need to
-filter Entries on client side, for example something like this:

 ```ts
 const entries = (await client.entries.getAll('my-template-name-or-id')).filter(